This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 - Spike aeration: Easier and more accessible for small or slightly compacted lawns.

-- Plug aeration: Removing cores of soil is better for heavily compacted soil and has longer-lasting benefits
+- Plug aeration: Core aerators help heavily compacted soil or thatch build-up.
+It has longer-lasting benefits for lawn owners.

 Should You Also Overseed Your Lawn in the Fall?